locustcloud/locustcloud.github.io/README.md

 ## Examples

-### Mock server
+### Locustfile and mock server

 If you're learning Locust and want to try it out, Locust Cloud has its own demo mock server you can test against, using the locustfile below.
-Pass `--mock-server` to spawn the mock next to your load generators and point Locust towards it.
+Pass `--mock-server` to spawn the mock next to your load generators and set Locust target hostname accordingly.

 ```bash
 locust-cloud -f my_locustfile.py --users 100 --mock-server